How to get Error Line Number in c# Exception [Complete Guide]

 C# provides a wide range of predefined exception types, each representing a specific category of errors.
 These include common exceptions like NullReferenceException, ArgumentException, FileNotFoundException, and InvalidOperationException.
 Additionally, developers can create their custom exception types by deriving them from the base Exception class.

-Understanding the various types of exceptions is crucial for effective exception handling, as it allows developers to catch and handle specific errors appropriately based on their nature.
+Having a detailed understanding of the various types of exceptions is crucial for effective exception handling, as it allows developers to catch and handle specific errors appropriately based on their nature.

 Throwing and Catching Exceptions